mmm111mmm/RockLobster/README.md

 ========

 * Automatically fetches posts from your git repository
-* Page pagintion for index.html etc.
+* Page pagintion for index.html etc, and filtered paginationed (e.g 'tags_stories.2.html')
-* Filtered paginated pages based on metadata (i.e. a paginated page for all your tags, e.g 'tags_stories.html')
+* Manipulate the posts and metdata using the Mustache templating language and plugins.
 * Automatically adds dates as the git commit date, unless 'date' metadata exists
-* Manipulate the posts and metdata using the Mustache templating language
 * Fuzzy date metadata matching in the posts (using jchronic)
+* Comments via disqus (edit the JS in the template files)
+* Plugins:
  * Tags (via plugins)
  * Pretty dates (via plugins)
-* Comments via disqus

 Running (from the repository)
 =============================